 "We are taking this action in response to the ongoing loss of crude oil due to supply disruptions in Libya and other countries and their impact on the global economic recovery," Energy Secretary Steven Chu said.

-Gas prices at the pump have already fallen for 20 days in a row.
+Gas prices have already fallen for 20 days in a row.
 They were down another penny Wednesday, to a nationwide average of $3.61 per gallon, according to the AAA Daily Fuel Gauge Report.
 That's about 21 cents lower than a month ago.
+Gas prices peaked this year at a national average of $3.98 per gallon in early May.

 The timing of the release brought criticism from business groups and Republican lawmakers, who accused President Barack Obama of playing politics with the country's oil reserves, which are intended to address emergencies.